leyle/ndmExtensionForChrome/README.md

-Official ndm extension for chrome cannot download youtube's video.
+The official ndm extension for chrome cannot download youtube's video.

 But firefox's extension is ok.